-The amount recognised in this section corresponds to the contributions of ERIC members pending collection on December 31, 2021.
+The amount recognised in this section corresponds to the contributions of ERIC members pending collection on December 31, 2022.
+Specifically, the quotas for the financial year 2018 and 2021 of Greece and the quotas for the financial years 2021 and 2022 are pending collection from Spain.